castacks/tartanair_tools/README.md

-# The dataset is back online!
+# The dataset is moved to cloudflare!
+Thank [Scaled Foundation](https://scaledfoundations.ai/) for the support!
 We are now hosting the dataset on our own server at CMU.
 The downloading speed might not be as fast as before.
 For researchers outside US, please consider using a good VPN.
 If anyone or any research group is interested in hosting our dataset, please contact wenshanw@andrew.cmu.edu.